 FCHC and COVID-19

 Please be advised that while the Commonwealth of Virginia has relaxed some of the COVID regulations in place, we are a medical facility and are still subject to mask requirements.
-Please be sure to bring and wear your mask to your appointment.
+Please be sure to bring and wear a surgical / N95 / KN95 mask to your appointment.
 (We ask that you use one of these instead of a cloth mask.)

 We also highly recommend that you receive your COVID-19 vaccination in order to help slow the spread of COVID to those who are immunosuppressed or cannot become vaccinated.
 Residents of Virginia ages 12 years or older are eligible to receive the vaccine for free.
 For more information, see https://vaccinate.virginia.gov/ .

 Falls Church Healthcare Center is proud to continue to serve you,